- Identify strategies for revising for style

 - Evaluate strategies for revising for style

-Sometimes writers use too many words when fewer words will appeal more to their audience and better suite their purpose.
+Sometimes writers use too many words when fewer words will appeal more to their audience and better suit their purpose.
 Eliminating wordiness helps all readers because it makes your ideas clear, direct, and straightforward.

 Here are some common examples of wordiness to look for in your draft: